La Baule-Escoublac: Population

-Tourism

-One of France's most exclusive seaside resorts during the first half of the 20th century, La Baule has become much more democratized since the 1960s.
-Today the resort mixes wealthy family villas, luxury hotels and seaside apartment buildings.
-The nearby region has long been an area of contact and conflict between Breton culture and that of the neighbouring Loire Valley, and consequently is rich with historic places, castles (Nantes castle), walled cities (Guerande), not to mention 19th century seaside resorts, such as Quiberon, and many typical Breton fishing villages (Le Croisic, Pornichet).

 Culture

+La Baule Professional Tennis Championships

+There were several pro tennis tournaments held at La Baule on red clay courts.

 Grand Prix de la Baule (automobiles)

 The Grand Prix de la Baule was a Grand Prix motor racing event held there during the 1930s.

 Grand Prix de la Baule (equestrian)

-Today, the Grand Prix de la Ville de La Baule is an equestrian jumping competition part of the international Equestrian Nations Cup series.
+The Grand Prix de la Ville de La Baule is an equestrian jumping competition part of the international Equestrian Nations Cup series.

 Tourism

-Local tourist authorities routinely refer to the bay as "the most beautiful in Europe".
-La Baule is part of the Côte d'Amour.

-The commune of Escoublac has achieved a new vitality with the restoration of its civic center and the installation of many attractions.

-The Musee Aeronautique Presqu'ile Cote d'Amour (MAPICA), located at the airport, maintains a collection of restored historical French aircraft in flying condition.
+The Musée Aéronautique Presqu'île Côte d'Amour (MAPICA), located at the airport, maintains a collection of restored historical French aircraft in flying condition.